 The camera uses a leaf inter-lens GOMZ shutter without preliminary cocking of the shutter, with speeds of 1/25, 1/50, 1/100, K, and Д. The range of shutter speeds was criticized by users of those years.
 The lack of short shutter speeds did not make it possible to realize the potential of the fast lens.

-Compared with Fotokor, the Tourist was more compact, the bakelite body was more reliable, the accessory cassette was easier to remove and insert.
+Compared with Fotokor, the Tourist camera was more compact, the bakelite body was more reliable, the accessory cassette was easier to remove and insert.
 The camera itself folded and unfolded much faster.
-The drawback of the Tourist (or Turist) is paper a sliding bellows, it was not reliable enough, but in skillful hands, it could be redone on fabric to eliminate this drawback.
+The drawback of the Tourist (or Turist) is paper sliding bellows, it was not reliable enough, but in skillful hands, it could be redone on fabric to eliminate this drawback.